gabrielsc1998/go-rate-limiter/readme.md

 ### How to test

-- You can use the test api file in ./tests/api.http to test the server (you need have installed the REST Client ( humao.rest-client) no VSCode to use this file).
+- You can use the test api file in ./tests/api.http to test the server (you need have installed the REST Client ( humao.rest-client) on VSCode to use this file).